RobertKoehlmoos/Technical-Interview/README.md

 # Technical-Interview
+This script was designed and tested in ubuntu version 16.04
-Run the script using a user with sudo privileges, using the below command
+Run the script using a user with sudo privileges, using the below command.
+The chmod command may need to be run before to make it executable
 $ sudo ./gitandhttps.sh

 ---Running Scripts on the Server---